 8.2.1 Time-scale

-The application shall identify the time-scale within which the SLOC is to be used for multimedia information access triggered by tag-based identification.
+The application for SLOC shall identify the time-scale within which the SLOC is to be used for multimedia information access triggered by tag-based identification.
 The application shall be rejected if the time-scale exceeds 12 months, and can be voided if it is not in use within that time-scale.

 8.2.2 Size

-Based on the request and estimated usage of codes, second-level RA can suggest to the applicant to apply for a subspace under particular class.
+Based on the request and estimated usage of codes, the second-level RA can suggest to the applicant to apply for a subspace under particular Class.

 8.2.3 Nature of service